 In cancer care (oncology), it is now more common to classify a disease by its molecular characteristics than morphology.
 Overall treatment strategies can be planned more effectively.
 For example, for tumours that have been identified as fast-growing, clinicians may choose an aggressive treatment first.
 Or, for a less aggressive disease, the clinician may choose to start therapy with a less aggressive treatment with a more favourable side-effect profile.
 The choice of drug can also be tailored to the molecular characteristics of the disease.
 These techniques are currently best developed in non-solid cancers.
 For example Acute Myeloid Leukemia, where mutations in the genes FTL3 and KIT provide useful information to the clinician, or Acute Lymphoblastic Leukemia, where understanding of specific genes relating to receptors guides treatment strategy.

 The cost of sequencing an exome or full genome is decreasing, towards a similar cost to an MRI scan.
 As a consequence, the use of large-scale genetic analyses to inform treatment protocols is increasingly being used in oncology and other areas.
 In this way a large number of genetic indicators in that patient's cancer can be examined.

 The number of available clinical tests that measure protein biomarkers is also increasing; these tests may monitor progression of a disease, whether a drug is being well tolerated by a patient, or a number of other clinical scenarios.

 In some cases it may be possible to use a patient's genotype to predict their response to a drug treatment.
 In this way a patient's treatment can be tailored for the best possible efficacy and lowest risk of side effects.
 For example, warfarin is an effective anti-clotting medicine, but difficult to manage as patients respond differently to different dosages.
-Studies to determine the genetic roots of the warfarin response have resulted in new genetic tests that allows physicians to tailor the dose to the patient, minimising dangerous side effects and maximising the therapeutic efficacy of the drug.
+Studies to determine the genetic roots of the warfarin response have resulted in new genetic tests that allow physicians to tailor the dose to the patient, minimising dangerous side effects and maximising the therapeutic efficacy of the drug.